wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 - What is Retrieval Augmented Generation (RAG)
 - Building an end-to-end RAG pipeline with Semantic Kernel
-- Testing the RAG pipeline
+- A practical approach to validating the RAG pipeline
 - Optimizing retrieval for RAG
 - Variations on the RAG pattern